Sam Weller (character): Weller as a Cockney

 In the novel Sam is the son of Tony Weller, a coachman.
-The Wellers, father and son, speak a form of Cockney English prevalent in London's East End in 1836, pronouncing a "v" where there should be a "w", and "w” where there should be a "v" - "wery" instead of "very" and "avay" instead of "away" - in language that was outdated just 40 years after the novel's publication.
+The Wellers, father and son, speak a form of Cockney English prevalent in London's East End in 1836, pronouncing a "v" where there should be a "w", and "w” where there should be a "v" – "wery" instead of "very" and "avay" instead of "away" – in language that was outdated just 40 years after the novel's publication.
 Having trouble composing his Valentine's Card to his sweetheart, Mary, Sam consults his father, Tony Weller:

-`“Feel myself ashamed, and completely cir –” I forget what this here word is’, said Sam, scratching his head with the pen, in vain attempts to remember.
+'Feel myself ashamed, and completely cir—' I forget what this here word is,' said Sam, scratching his head with the pen, in vain attempts to remember.

-`Why don’t you look at it then?’, inquired Mr Weller.
+'Why don't you look at it, then?' inquired Mr. Weller.

-`So I am a lookin at it’, replied Sam, `but there’s another blot.
-Here’s a “c”, and an “i”, and a “d”’.
+'So I am a-lookin' at it,' replied Sam, "but there's another blot.
+Here’s a "c," and a "i," and a "d.

-`Circumwented, p’raps’, suggested Mr Weller.
+'Circumwented, p'raps?' suggested Mr. Weller.